Akhlaken07/WASCaseStudy1/README.md

         - The web/application server is leaking version information via the "Server" HTTP response header.
 Access to such information may facilitate attackers identifying other vulnerabilities your web/application server is subject to.
     - Prevention:
-        - Ensure that your web server, application server, load balancer, etc. is configured to suppress the "Server" header or provide generic details. c - Cross-Domain JavaScript Source File Inclusion
+        - Ensure that your web server, application server, load balancer, etc. is configured to suppress the "Server" header or provide generic details.
+  - Cross-Domain JavaScript Source File Inclusion
     - Identify:
         - URL: https://www.mbot.org.my/
         - CWE ID: 829 - Inclusion of Functionality from Untrusted Control Sphere